Piengo/Congo-Game/README.md

 ## A minimax algorithm that plays a chess variant called congo.

-A base minimax algorithm with variations to it to make performance improvements.

 ### Base minimax agent(minimax.cpp):
 * A basic minimax implementation with simple evaluation function.